 - Link with Mental Health services where appropriate

-- Identifying, involving and strengthening a person’s personal support network (Circle of Support)
+- Identifying, involving and strengthening a person’s support network (Circle of Support)

-- Information and advice services, healthy eating and wellness services such as WRAP Wellness Recovery Action Planning workshops / training, peer support.
+- Information and advice, healthy eating and wellness services such as WRAP Wellness Recovery Action Planning workshops/training, and peer support.

 - NLN Rehabilitation Programmes are tailored to each individual’s needs.
-Modules on programmes vary from centre to centre, but each programme contains modules on personal development and the development of social, community, and employment opportunities in the individual’s locality.
+Modules of programmes vary from centre to centre, but each programme contains modules on personal development and social, community, and employment opportunities in the individual’s locality.